-The smallest distillery in Scotland and run by only two men, Edradour (Gaelic for ‘between two rivers’) is located on Ben Vrackie Spring, just outside the picture-postcard town of Pitlochry in Perthshire.
-Established in 1825 it is nestled into the rolling hills it is a nice stop just off the main road north.
+Although not in Speyside, Edradour makes a great stopping point on the road north.
+It’s the smallest distillery in Scotland and run by only two men, Edradour (Gaelic for ‘between two rivers’) is located on Ben Vrackie Spring, just outside the picture-postcard town of Pitlochry in Perthshire.
+Established in 1825 it is nestled into the rolling hills of highland Perthshire about half way between Edinburgh and Speyside.

 The highest distillery in Scotland, Dalwhinnie Distillery‘s history dates back to 1897.
 It’s location is on a bleak and desolate hillside where two old drovers roads met.
 When the railway arrived in the highlands it was the perfect setting for a distillery and the local founders John Grant, George Sellar and Alexander Mackenzie established the now internationally famous brand.

 Although near the Speyside region, Tomatin Distillery is technically a highland malt.
 Local folklore suggests that whisky has been produced here since the 15th century when drovers (cattle herders) would stop to fill their horns with whisky.
 An official distillery is recognised as being established in 1897.
 It’s location close to Inverness provided amble custom and it’s water was sourced from Alt na Frith, running from the Monadhliath Mountains.